omgovich/react-colorful/README.md

 ## How to paste or type a color?

-As you probably noticed the color picker itself doesn't include an input field, but don't worry if you need one. **react-colorful** is a modular library that allows you to build any picker you need.
+As you probably noticed the color picker itself does not include an input field, but do not worry if you need one. **react-colorful** is a modular library that allows you to build any picker you need.
 Since `v2.1` we provide an additional component that works perfectly in pair with our color picker.

 <details>
   <summary>How to use <code>HexColorInput</code></summary><br />